 The school nutrition program is operated on a nonprofit basis.
 Actual cash balances shall be maintained in accordance with state/federal regulation, as appropriate.

-Food Service/School Nutrition Program Director Report

-Each year, the District/area Food Service/School Nutrition Program Director shall assess the school nutrition program and issue a written report to parents, the Board, and school-based decision making councils by a date specified by the Superintendent/designee.
-The annual report shall include requirements specified by state and federal regulations.

 Deposit of School Nutrition Funds

 The Food Service/School Nutrition Program Director or School Manager will count, record, and compare the amount collected to the number of meals bought/prepared daily for the breakfast and lunch programs at each school.
 A deposit slip will be made and signed by two (2) school nutrition employees and taken to the bank each day by the School Food Service/School Nutrition Program Manager or Food Service/School Nutrition Program Director in a locked money bag.
 A two (2) -copy deposit will be used so that the bank can keep one (1) copy and the school will maintain one (1) copy.
 Ledgers will be maintained and continually updated at each school by School Food Service Managers or Food Service/School Nutrition Program Director.